Unintended Consequences

 Veteran Sycamore Persian Ironwood branch Horsechestnut flower Snakeshead Frittilary

-It is not only developers who are struggling with this impasse, but there are a number of unforeseen, and highly significant implications for LPAs as a result of this –
+It is not only developers who are struggling with the problems posed by BNG, but there are several unforeseen, and highly significant implications for LPAs as a result of this.

 admin@ecological-surveys-ltd.co.uk